radius-project/blog/radblog/content/posts/2026/community-update-june/index.md

 - **resource-types-contrib** added the `Radius.Compute/containerImages` Resource Type with a Kubernetes Terraform Recipe ([#151](https://github.com/radius-project/resource-types-contrib/pull/151)) and fixed a double-encoding bug in the `Security/secrets` Kubernetes Terraform Recipe ([#178](https://github.com/radius-project/resource-types-contrib/pull/178)).
 - **Contributor guides** — A new series of guides covering prerequisites, building the rad CLI, testing, schema changes, and local debugging landed in the radius repository, making it easier to get started. ([#12174](https://github.com/radius-project/radius/pull/12174)–[#12180](https://github.com/radius-project/radius/pull/12180))
-- **Docs** — The how-to guide structure was revamped for easier navigation. ([#1853](https://github.com/radius-project/docs/pull/1853))

-## Community

-This month's code changes came from returning maintainers and contributors — no first-time contributors merged a change in the v0.59.0 window — but the community stayed active in shaping Radius:

-- **A thorough community bug report** — @gergo-hortobagyi filed a detailed issue ([#12259](https://github.com/radius-project/radius/issues/12259)) showing how an `Applications.Core/gateways` Gateway with multiple routes can hang on Kubernetes and Contour when a route child `HTTPProxy` is deployed before its root, complete with reproduction steps and source pointers.
-Thank you for the careful investigation!
-- **Easier ways to share feedback** — A new User Journey issue template ([#12123](https://github.com/radius-project/radius/pull/12123)) makes it simpler to tell the team how you use Radius and where it can improve.

-If you have been thinking about contributing, the new contributor guides above are a great place to start, and the designs open for feedback are an easy way to influence the roadmap.

 ## Get involved